L o a d i n g

 We are proud to feature a diverse lineup of esteemed speakers, including industry leaders, renowned researchers, and academic pioneers who bring valuable insights and expertise to every session.
 Their contributions inspire innovation, foster collaboration, and shape the future of research and development

-Ts.
 Dr. Iman Farshchi

 Former Dean of the Faculty of Engineering, Built Environment, and IT at MAHSA University, Selangor, Malaysia